laurence702/vetshop/README.md

 # Filament Vet Application

 ## Summary
-The Vet Application is a miniature management tool designed for veterinary practices.
-Built using Laravel and Filament, the app provides a user-friendly interface for managing key aspects of a veterinary clinic.
-The main components of the application include the management of Patients (animals), Owners (clients), and Treatments (medical procedures).
+The Vet Application is a miniature admin tool designed for veterinary practices.
+Built using Laravel and Filament package, the app provides a user-friendly interface for managing key aspects of a veterinary clinic.
+The main components of the application include the management of Patients (animals), Owners (clients), and Treatments (medical procedures and price).
 ## Key Features

 - **Patient Management**: Easily add, edit, and manage patient records, including medical history and treatment details.